Afshin-A/Obsidian/CS/DSA/Datastructures/Segment Tree.md

 $$
 a \ast b \ast c = a \ast (b \ast c) = (a \ast b) \ast c
 $$
 How we group the elements doesn't change the outcome.
-That's called associativity.
+That's called [[Making sense of associative and commutative]].
 Commutativity is changing the order of elements and still getting the same results.

 **We don't care about commutativity because the order of elements in the array is fixed**.
 There's no swapping in segment trees.